kentonv/lanparty/README.md

 This repository contains the script I use to manage the computers, as well as a guide to help you replicate my setup.
 This repo will help you:

+* Create a master volume and space for overlays using LVM.
 * Configure DHCP, tftp, iPXE, and iSCSI for netboot.
 * Configure a private DNS server so your machines can name each other (optional).
 * Set up and tear down overlays for parties, as well as arrange to install updates, using a convenient script.